On the symplectic cohomology of log Calabi-Yau surfaces: The affine manifold

 There is another characterization of this linear structure in terms of the intersection form of $Y$.
 A integral linear structure is determined by the corresponding sheaf of integral linear functions.
 An integral linear function $f: Q_i \cup Q_{i+1} \to \Z$ is determined by three numbers $\alpha = f(\Gamma_{w_i})$, $\beta = f(\Gamma_{z_i}) = f(\Gamma_{w_{i+1}})$ and $\gamma = f(\Gamma_{z_{i+1}})$, as the linear structure within each cone is standard.
 In order for $f$ to be linear we need

 Or in other words $\alpha + k_i \beta + \gamma = 0$.
 Recalling that $k_i = D_i^2$, and $D_{i-1}$ and $D_{i+1}$ are transverse to $D_i$, this is equivalent to the orthogonality condition

-We define an singular integral linear manifold $U^\trop$ to be the union of the cones $Q_i$, glued along edges as above.
+We define a singular integral linear manifold $U^\trop$ to be the union of the cones $Q_i$, glued along edges as above.
+An example is depicted in Figure \ref{fig:integral-points}.
 This manifold has $Q_i \cup Q_{i+1}$ as charts, but there is no way to extend the linear (or even affine) structure to the origin (the triple overlaps of the charts), so we simply regard that as a singularity.
 As the manifold $U^\trop$ is defined over $\Z$, we use the notation $U^\trop(\Z)$ or $U^\trop(\R)$ to denote integral and real points respectively.
-The real points $U^\trop(\R) \setminus \{0\}$ is a real affine manifold in the usual sense.
+The real points $U^\trop(\R) \setminus \{0\}$ form an affine manifold in the usual sense.
 A special feature of the surface case is that $U^\trop(\R)$ (with the singular point included) is actually a topological manifold homeomorphic to $\R^2$.

 A locally linear function $f: U^\trop \setminus \{0\}\to \Z$ is determined by its values on the rays $\alpha_j = f(\Gamma_{z_j})$ and the condition of global linearity is equivalent to the orthogonality condition